aathornburg/lift-tracker/README.md

 - import { name } from '...' syntax as the project is in a state of flux.
 I'd like to ensure the name matches from app.module.js up to the name.module.js, to promote readability (at the expense of ease)
 - Module-first pattern; that is, creating a module for every bit of code and wiring it up into angular in app.module.js

+Getting Started:
+- Node.js needs to be installed
+- nodemon needs to be installed globally by "npm install -g nodemon"

 Next Steps:
 - ~~Add scss styles into gulp configuration~~
 - ~~Let scss styles be stored in their component folders (requires gulp update)~~